micknice/the-tardigrade/README.md

 Issues:

-Weather widget currently non functional in deployed version due to geolocation acquisition not working.
-I'm working on it.
+Weather widget currently non functional in deployed version.

-Logout behaviour with auth0 leaves app in a permanent state of logging out, known issue with no solution I have found.
-Will be moving over to NextAuth.
+Logout behaviour with auth0 leaves app in a permanent state of logging out.